20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Rearrange Existing Furniture for Better Flow

-6. Hunt for Character Pieces at Thrift Stores
+6. Hunt for Treasure (and Character) at Thrift Stores

 A beautifully decorated bedroom showcasing thrift store finds like a vintage dresser and unique decor items.